mattvonrocketstein/goulash/docs/docs/index.md

 ##<a href=#intro>What IS goulash?</a>

 What IS goulash?
 It's sort of like soup, but more viscous, and as for what is actually inside the truth is that no one really knows.
-Likewise for this library.
-Random odds and ends, common tools and patterns shared by other projects.
+Likewise for this library: it contains random odds and ends, common tools and patterns shared by other projects.
+More specifically there's a lot of library and command-line helpers forthings like:

+  * documentation and python-project boilerplate generation,
+  * conspicuously missing utilities from the `os` and `fabric` libraries
+  * common decorator patterns nicked from places like stackoverflow
+  * tools for project management, and lots of other misc. stuff

 Detailed API is available [here](/api), read on for the highlights.